What Is Pain? Causes, Types & Pain Relief Guide

 What helps acute pain settle?

 Acute pain often responds to relative rest, movement within tolerance, load modification, and early advice.
-Heat, ice, or short-term medication may also help some people.
-The goal is usually to calm the flare, keep safe movement going, and avoid unnecessary deconditioning.
+Heat, ice, or short-term medication may help some people.
+The goal is to calm the flare, keep safe movement going, and avoid unnecessary deconditioning.

 Why does chronic pain keep going?